MarkusHays/Propane-Properties/README.md

 "calc_density_heatmap"

 ## Examples
 Examples of the features can be found in "example_calculations.py" and show the main features of the code.
+To get a detailed (refined) plot set the "number of grids in plot" or "N" to 500.
+However, this takes some time to generate with the existing code.

 ## Making Contributions
 If you want to use the code or make contributions, then this is great!
 If you are planning on contributing to the code